Friday, April 3, 2020

 Laurie McBain’s WHEN THE SPLENDOR FALLS – Sweeping Saga of Southern Life Before the Civil War and New Mexico Territory After

-Regrettably for lovers of historical romance, this was McBain’s last novel.
-I have read, reviewed and loved all of them (see list below).
-McBain was a part of the seminal group of authors who ushered in the modern historical romance in the 70s and she stayed for the booming 80s to give us more wonderful, well-written and deeply emotional sagas.
+Another classic by Laurie McBain.
+Regrettably, for lovers of historical romance, this was McBain’s last novel.
+I have read, reviewed and loved all of them.
+McBain was a part of the seminal group of authors who ushered in the modern historical romance in the 70s and she stayed for the booming 80s to give us more wonderful, well-written, and deeply emotional sagas.
 As if she knew this would be her last, she took her time with it, slowly developing the tapestry of the two Southern families whose lives were intertwined before, during and after the terrible conflict known as the Civil War.

 Leigh Alexandra Travers, of Travers Hill in Virginia loved her home, her family and her horses for which the Travers family was famous.
 Neil Braedon was from the branch of the Virginia Braedons that went west to the Territories.
 He was captured by Comanches as a child to become the warrior “Sun Dagger,” then later rescued and sent east to school, graduating from Yale.
 One day, seeing Leigh in the woods, he mistakes her for a lady’s maid and steals a kiss—her first.
 Both were forever changed by the encounter.
 Neil wanted Leigh as no woman before and Leigh was no longer content with her handsome, wealthy gentleman fiancé, though she would wed him to save her family from financial ruin.
 Neither Leigh nor Neil spoke of the deep feelings they had for each other.